Naruno/Naruno/docs/creating_a_app/embedded.md

 # Creating a Embedded APP

 If you want to develop applications inside Decentra network you can use our Apps Engine.
-The Apps engine gives you new data and you can send data with Decentra Network send functions.
+The Apps engine gives you new data and you can send data with Naruno send functions.
 With this you can easily integrate your today Applications with Blockchain on Decentra network.

 ## Prerequisites

-- A Network (You can check the [Building a Test Network](https://docs.decentranetwork.net/building_a_test_network/) for this)
+- A Network (You can check the [Building a Test Network](https://docs.naruno.net/building_a_test_network/) for this)

 ## First Stage: Generating the Sceleton